Sunstar16/Famous-Jailbreaks-As-PWAs/README.md

 4. **Contribute**: Check `CONTRIBUTING.md` for guidelines on adding new UI recreations, improving designs, or enhancing animations.

 ## Why This Project?
-- **Immersive Nostalgia**: Relive the thrill of jailbreaking through faithful UI recreations that feel like the real thing, powered by modern web technologies.
+- **Immersive Nostalgia**: Relive the thrill of jailbreaking through faithful UI recreations that feel like the real thing, powered by modern web technologies, with ongoing updates to enhance the experience.
 - **Educational Tool**: Learn about PWA development, single-file web apps, and the aesthetic history of iOS jailbreaking tools.
 - **Community-Driven**: Join a passionate community to preserve and expand the jailbreak legacy through nostalgic interfaces.